Spring 2025 Presenter Biographies

 Lichen Manna From the Desert: History and Biology (In Person Only)

 Dr. Roger Rosentreter was a botanist for the Idaho State Office of the Bureau of Land Management for 35 years.
 He is very interested in lichen ecology.
-He still servers on the Graduate Faculty Committee for several universities.
+He still serves on the Graduate Faculty Committee for several universities.
 Roger has been a member of the US Forest Service, Old Growth Forest, and Definition Team; the NRCS, Riparian Plant Improvement Advisory Committee; International Forest Health Monitoring Program for Eastern Europe; USAID assistance in the Middle East on forest health; and on the President’s Forest Ecosystem Management Assessment Team (FEMAT).
 He has published over 100 scientific publications and is an author of six books on lichens.

 Felix Silva